CRAFT: Fine-Grained Cost-Aware Expert Replication For Efficient Mixture-of-Experts Serving: Introduction

 To effectively distribute large expert parameters across devices, Expert Parallelism (EP) partitions experts across devices, with each device holding weights of a subset of experts.
 EP uses two all‑to‑all collectives to dispatch tokens to the devices that host the assigned experts and then recombines them \cite{switch,gshard}.
-Despite its promising scalability, EP introduces a new system bottleneck during deployment \textemdash~ \textit{expert load imbalance}.
-The MoE router routes tokens to experts based on input token distributions and often sends a disproportionate number of tokens to a few \textit{hot} experts while other experts remain \textit{cold} \cite{towardeffinf,megascale,sida}.
+Despite its promising scalability, EP introduces a new system bottleneck during deployment \textemdash~ \textit{expert load imbalance}\cam{, where \textit{expert load} is the number of tokens routed to an expert}.
+The MoE router routes tokens to experts based on input distributions and often sends a disproportionate number of tokens to a few \textit{hot} experts while other experts remain \textit{cold} \cite{towardeffinf,megascale,sida}.
 Thus, the cumulative token loads across GPUs become imbalanced, leading to: (i) idleness on GPUs with low load and (ii) network congestion during dispatch and combine due to imbalanced traffic \cite{lina,netmoe,fastermoe,occult}.
 This degrades communication and computation efficiency during MoE inference, necessitating load-balancing strategies for EP.

 \textit{Expert placement} and \textit{expert replication} are two load-balancing techniques applicable to any MoE model and are widely adopted in modern LLM serving frameworks \cite{sglang,vllm,tensorrt-llm,deepspeed}.
 Expert placement leverages expert load distribution to assign experts to devices such that the expected tokens per device and traffic patterns are balanced \cite{exflow,moetuner,lina}.
 However, expert placement fails in layers where a few experts dominate most of the token load, making a balanced packing impossible.
 Expert replication addresses this by replicating hot experts \cite{dpsv3}.
-This mitigates extreme load imbalance by distributing token loads from a single hot expert to multiple devices.
+This mitigates extreme load imbalance by distributing token loads from a single hot expert to multiple devices. \cam{We refer to the number of additional experts allocated during replication as \textit{replicas}.}

 Although expert replication is an effective load-balancing strategy that mitigates extreme expert load imbalance, it requires substantial GPU memory to store the replica weights.
 The most widely adopted replication technique EPLB \cite{dpsv3} allocates one replica per layer per GPU, incurring significant GPU memory overhead on large MoE models with many MoE layers.
 Large-scale LLM deployments are already memory-intensive due to high parameter counts and the large KV cache necessary to efficiently process long-context requests \cite{vllm,flashattn2}.
 Therefore, the memory overhead limits the practicality of replication for large-scale MoE deployments.
 Expert placement does not incur additional memory overhead, but it cannot handle extreme load skew during inference.
 Thus, efficiently achieving balanced expert load in large-scale deployment remains an important unsolved problem for large MoE models.